QutEcoacoustics/audio-analysis/docs/technical/apidoc/SyllableSequenceConfig.md

 ---

-Set `CombinePossibleSyllableSequence` true where you want to combine possible syllable sequences.
+Use `SyllableSequence`  where you want to combine possible syllable sequences.
 A typical example is a sequence of chirps in a honeyeater call.

 `SyllableStartDifference` and `SyllableHertzGap` set the allowed tolerances when combining events into sequences